Ricardo David

 Ricardo A. David, Jr is a former Chief of staff of the Philippine Armed Forces.
 He was the Armed Forces Northern Luzon Command chief.
 On June 30, 2010, President Benigno Aquino III picked David as his AFP chief.
-On July 2, 2010, Ricardo David assumes the command of the Armed Forces of the Philippines from Lt Gen. Nestor Z Ochoa.
-He currently serves as the Undersecretary for Defense Policy of the Department of National Defense.
+On July 2, 2010, Ricardo David assumes the command of the Armed Forces of the Philippines from Lt Gen. Nestor Z. Ochoa.
+He previously served as the Undersecretary for Defense Policy of the Department of National Defense.

 Background

 He was born in 1955 in San Fernando, Pampanga, but spent most of his childhood in Victoria, Tarlac.

 He took up his primary education in Dolores Elementary School of Dolores, San Fernando, Pampanga and he graduated at the top of his class in 1967.
 He graduated from Victoria High School in Tarlac as the Salutatorian of his class in 1971.
 Upon graduating high school, he took up undergraduate studies in engineering at St. Louis University in Baguio City on a full scholarship program.
 After a couple of years of studies, he traded one scholarship program for another when he took his Oath as a Cadet of the Philippine Military Academy on April 1, 1973; He graduated from the Philippine Military Academy on March 1, 1977.